Book Review: A Knight to Remember by Bridget Essex

 A journey you’ll never forget is for sure but not because it is a stellar work of fiction.
 I haven’t read too many romance stories myself and it may just be a genre that I don’t like, so I’d like to just put that out there right now.
 If you’re into romance books and stories, this may be the book for you!
 Reviewing this story as a work of fiction, however, it has a lot of issues regardless of what genre it is.

 Let’s start with what’s good about the story, shall we?
 Essex writes very believable, genuine, and relatable characters.
 Each character is unique in how they speak and their mannerisms.
-It is especially noticeable with how she writes the friendship between Holly, our protagonist, and her best friend Carly.
+It is especially noticeable with how she writes the friendship between Holly, our protagonist, and her best friend, Carly.
 The book starts with an honest conversation between the two that demonstrates that they have a positive, genuine friendship that allows for criticism of each other because it comes from a place of love and understanding.

 I also enjoyed that there are plenty of queer characters in this book and that the characters being queer wasn’t a focal point.
 It’s one facet of the characters but it doesn’t define any them.
 Sure, Holly has issues with her girlfriend and she spends a substantial amount of time analyzing and trying to deny her feelings towards this mysterious knight who teleported into her backyard, Virago.
 The narrative doesn’t have anything to do with the fact that Holly is a lesbian or that being a lesbian is a difficult life to lead, however.
 I liked that it wasn’t a coming out story and that the reader gets to experience the romance without any tension surrounding their sexual orientation.

 If the editing and grammar issues weren’t enough to prevent me from being submerged in the book, the lack of varied tension definitely did.
 The book is written from Holly’s perspective.
 First-person is a great tool for creating emotional tension for the reader to experience alongside the protagonist when utilized correctly.
 Essex attempted to use Holly’s feelings towards Virago to create tension throughout the story.
 Sexual tension can be a great source of tension so long as it is sparse, intentional, and well placed.
 Not every other page or in some places, every other paragraph as Essex did in this book.
 There were several times while reading this book that caused me to yell “we LITERALLY just went over how gorgeous she is!
 Can we PLEASE move on!?”
 All of the attempted tension comes from Holly obsessing over how attractive Virago is, how she needs to make her relationship with Nicole work, but damn is Virago attractive and what would it feel like if – you get the idea.
 For me, I wanted the tension to come from the invisible mythical beast wandering the city that needed to be stopped.
-There seemed to be absolutely zero urgency to get that squared away.
+There seemed to be absolutely no urgency to get that squared away.
 The actual plot of the book – fantastical person and monster fall through a portal in the sky and said fantastical person needing to stop the monster before it destroys the realm – is shelved for most of the book so that Holly can obsess over this mysterious beautiful woman.

 Because the book spends so much time on how Holly’s feelings about Virago and Nicole, the pacing of the book takes a huge hit and is ultimately where the book falls flat.
 So much of the narrative is spent on Holly’s constant musings about Virago and her failing relationship with Nicole, that the actual plot of the book wasn’t given the proper time to flourish and develop.
 After Virago and Holly finally get together, the book has twenty pages left.
 Fifteen pages to find the monster and slay it, and then five pages to wrap up the story.
 The ending was rushed and the fight with the monster made absolutely no sense and left a lot to be desired from an action scene.

 I wanted less Holly and Virago and more of the actual plot from this book.
 I wanted more of Virago being bewildered by this realm and the modern conveniences.
 I wanted more fantastical elements.
 And most importantly, I wanted Holly to have more agency in her story arc and not just be some lamenting love-sick person who has things happen to her.
 The book definitely had great moments, some funny scenes, and was an easy weekend read.
-But overall, I think it needed a little more work before hitting the shelves.
+But overall, I think it needed more work before hitting the shelves.

 Recommended Reader: People who aren’t bothered by grammar, who really enjoy love stories, and/or who are looking for a quick and easy read.